DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/get-an-international-relocation-payment.md

 ### 1. Teaching subject for teachers

-You must be employed by and in an English state secondary school on a contract of employment beginning in the 2024 to 2025 academic year (which usually runs from 1 September 2024 to 31 August 2025).
+You must be employed by and working in an English state secondary school on a contract of employment beginning in the 2024 to 2025 academic year (which usually runs from 1 September 2024 to 31 August 2025).

 Your contract must last at least one year and you must be working as: